 For all scenarios we locked in current protected areas and used the same feature set of 30930 vertebrates.
 The target for each feature was set to 30% of their range.
 The optimality gap we use was 5% for each objective in the hierarchy.
 We started the hierarchy with socioeconomic risk, followed by land use change risk and climate risk to reflect the immediacy of each risk on current biodiversity (socioeconomic best predictor for success currently; land use higher current impact than climate).
 Sensitivity analysis showed that reversing the priority order did not influence our results (supp mat).

 Methods references

 Acknowledgements

 Author contributions

 Competing interest declaration

 Parking lot

 and current patterns of land use.

-risk